 Go eat some cookies.
 Happy Valentine’s Day!

-- In a large pan over medium heat, melt the butter then add the large marshmallows and melt them too.
+- Melt the butter in a large pan over medium heat, then add the large marshmallows and melt them too.

-- When the mixture is smooth, pour it over the puffed rice cereal and mix until well coated.
-Alternatively, you could save yourself a bowl to wash by removing the pan from the heat and stirring the cereal into the butter-marshmallow mixture.
+- When the mixture is smooth, pour it over the cereal and mix until well coated.

 - Add the white chocolate chips and continue to mix until everything is combined.

-- If you are making these treats for Valentine's Day, now is the time to add as many sprinkles as your heart desires.
-Stir in the pink marshmallows, if using, in this step too.
-They will not melt all of the way, which is just fine.
+- If you are making these treats for Valentine's Day, now is the time to add as many sprinkles and pink marshmallows as your heart desires.
+Go slowly with the pink marshmallows as not all of them will fully melt (which is just fine).

 - Press the mixture into a buttered 8 x 8 glass dish.
 This process will be much less frustrating if you spray a light mist of non-stick cooking spray over your hands before working with the mixture.

 - Allow the bars to cool before slicing.

 Using an 8 x 8 dish makes for thick treats.
 Feel free to use a 9 x 13 dish if you prefer thinner squares.

 As for the sprinkles and marshmallows, sturdier sprinkles like the heart and lip-shaped ones pictured here or jimmies hold up better than straight colored sugar sprinkles.